 Comparisons between music and public speaking usually start and finish with the voice.
-The voice is a 'musical instrument' and therefore much can be made of comparisons in terms of pace, pitch, power and pause.
+The voice is a 'musical instrument'; therefore, much can be made of comparisons in terms of pace, pitch, projection and pause.

-If we look back to the simple voice and dance structures in the baroque period, we see 2 basic forms, Binary (2 part) and Ternary (3 part).
-A binary structure is a piece of music in 2 sections, A and B. It is usually a dance movement and so the mood and feeling of the music remain the same throughout.
-In relation to speech structure, it can be seen in terms of one theme, introduced, explored and then coming back to the opening theme once more.
+If we look back at the baroque period's simple voice and dance structures, we see two basic forms, Binary (two-part) and Ternary (three-part).
+A binary structure is a piece of music in two sections, A and B. It is usually a dance movement, so the music's mood and feeling remain the same throughout.
+In relation to speech structure, it can be seen as one theme, introduced, explored and then returns to the opening theme.

-For instance, a speech on 'my mother's cooking' may start with memories of the family dinner, then explore all the exotic foods I have eaten from around the world, and then conclude that nothing quite beats mother's cooking.
+For instance, a speech on 'my mother's cooking' may start with memories of the family dinner, explore all the exotic foods I have eaten from around the world, and conclude that nothing quite beats my mother's cooking.

-In musical binary terms, Section A takes the listener from mother's cooking out into the wide world of other food experience; Section B takes us from those experiences back to mother's cooking.
+In musical binary terms, Section A takes the listener from mother's cooking out into the wide world of other food experiences; Section B takes us from those experiences back to mother's cooking.

-As a speech structure, it is very simple and very satisfying; it is not very profound, as all it does is 'inform' the audience about one theme or subject.
+As a speech structure, it is simple and satisfying; it is not profound, as all it does is 'inform' the audience about one theme or subject.
 This structure is not meant to challenge or confront.
-Like the Baroque dance movement, it is there to entertain and please the listener.
+Like the Baroque dance movement, it entertains and pleases the listener.

-The ternary structure is a piece of music in 3 sections, A, B and then A again (notice - not C).
-Although basic speech structure is seen in terms of 'Beginning, Middle and End', often the most satisfying speeches end where they started, back at the beginning.
-The difference between this and the binary structure is that in the 'middle section' we may go further afield in our exploring.
-In musical terms section B was used to contrast the 2 section A's (a typical traditional musical form would be a Minuet and Trio, where the Trio section contrasts with the opening minuet, which is then repeated after the Trio).
+The ternary structure is a piece of music in three sections, A, B and then A again (notice - not C).
+Although basic speech structure is seen in terms of 'Beginning, Middle and End', the most satisfying speeches often end where they started, back at the beginning.
+The difference between this and the binary structure is that we may go further afield in the 'middle section in our exploration.
+In musical terms, section B was used to contrast the two-section A's (a typical traditional musical form would be a Minuet and Trio, where the Trio section contrasts with the opening minuet, which is then repeated after the Trio).

 This is a very useful structure for comparing or contrasting two different themes; dogs and cats - explore both and then come to a conclusion that (for instance) dogs are best.

-For instance; the speaker introduces the 2 apparently unrelated themes of politics and picking up his young son from nursery in section A; section B 'develops these ideas, compares and contrasts them, dissects them and re-evaluates (for instance comparing Prime Ministers Question Time to a playground fight; comparing childhood school drama to more profound political struggles).
-Therefore when we come back to the 2 themes again, we view them in a new and enlightened way.
+For instance; the speaker introduces the two apparently unrelated themes of politics and picking up his young son from the nursery in section A; section B 'develops these ideas, compares and contrasts them, dissects them and re-evaluates (for instance, comparing Prime Ministers Question Time to a playground fight; comparing childhood school drama to more profound political struggles).
+Therefore, when we return to the two themes again, we view them in a new and enlightened way.

 Another example would be to start with the rhetorical question: